cloudxabide/devops/README.md

 ## Layout
 COMMANDS - place where I'll track commands and procedures for tasks
 FILES - Random files such as bash profile, etc...
-Images - Store the pics
+Images - Store the images

 ## Notes
 I will self-proclaim that I am (probably) fairly old-school.
 I would just as soon write a bash script, with some crazy awk/sed thing that I spent far too long researching.
 But, I also want to be efficient and valuable to the people I work with/for, so...
 I am adopting a new strategy.